Robertfarb/study_notes/data_structures/arrays.md

   * O(1) lookup time
   * Limited to getting, setting, cannot change it's length
 ## Dynamic Array
+  * Dynamic refers to the fact that our array resizes dynamically based on the available space
+  * #find runs in constant time
+  * #delete runs in O(n) time
   * The array that we know and love with useful methods (build off of the low-level static array)
   * Push / Pop in O(n) time (worst case)
   * Push / Pop in O(1) time (best case)
   * Shift / Unshift
+  * In order to resize the array to allow room for incoming elements:
+    * When we run out of space (allocated memory is too small) we will double the size of the current array, and copy over the elements currently stored in the array.
+This will be expensive upfront, but give us n free insertions moving forward.
 ## Ring Buffer
   * Ring buffers turn a static array into a ring
   * Mod by the capacity of a dynamic array to turn it into a ring buffer